SAP-samples/ui5-cap-event-app/README.md

 "noImplicitAny": true
 ```

-As result, there will be a lot of new errors again - 20 of them in the UI5 CAP event app.
+As result, there will be a lot of new errors again - one or two dozen of them in the UI5 CAP event app.

 ### Type the Method Parameters